kwanghoon/Lecture_EOPL_Exercise/README.md

 # The Essentials of Programming Languages (EOPL) in Haskell

 ## What is EOPL?
- - It is a programming language semantics book titled with Essentials of Progarmming Languages.
+ - Essentials of Progarmming Languages, the title for a programming language semantics book consisting of a series of small but interesting programming languages and interpreters written in Scheme.
  - https://eopl3.com/
  - https://github.com/mwand/eopl3
- - It consists of a series of small but interesting programming languages and interpreters.
- - The interpreters are written in Scheme.

-## This is a series of EOPL interpreters reimplemented in Haskell.
+## A series of EOPL interpreters written in Haskell.
- - This repository is for exercises that needs to be filled with one's own solution.
- - A solution is available separately and privately.
+ - Note: This repository is just for exercises that requires students to fill in missing codes, and a solution is available separately.

 #### Chapter 1